Empty property rates and reliefs

 Changes in circumstance for empty property relief

-You must contact the Business Rates team to tell us when a property stops being empty or an exemption no longer applies.
+You must tell us about the change in circumstances when a property stops being empty or an exemption no longer applies.
 Even if you aren't getting any empty property exemption, it's important that our records are up-to-date so you pay the right amount.
 Your bill might be lower when the property is occupied than when it isn't.

 We do check up regularly on empty properties claiming reliefs and exemptions.
-If you've had a letter from us, you can answer our review questions online.
+If you've had a letter from us, you can answer our review questions online using our review form.
 Sometimes we visit to check.

 If we find you're claiming empty property relief for a property that doesn't count for the relief any more, we'll send you a backdated bill for the full amount of rates due.
 You'll need to pay within 14 days.

 Contact Business Rates

 Revenues Service - Cheshire East Council Business Rates enquiry form

 Customer Service Business Rates Team available for telephone enquiries: